Chestnut45/cityscape/README.md

 I considered implementing tiled deferred or clustered deferred shading to remove all of the unnecessary extra gBuffer reads per fragment, but it proved too difficult in the timeframe available.

-There are 2 main directional lights (sun + moon), and ~400 point lights at night, when the streetlights are on.
+There are 2 main directional lights (sun + moon), and ~400 point lights (at the default render distance), when the streetlights are on.

 Both directional lights and point lights are using the Blinn-Phong model (with the adjusted half way vector).